“The quality of your tone will probably have a more immediate impact on listeners than any other feature of your

 3. Explore the Expressive Grammar of Tone

-Compare, for instance, how passages comes across when you make your tone bright versus dark – here’s an example excerpted from Chapter 2 of The Musician’s Way:
+Compare, for instance, how passages comes across when you make your tone bright when executing piano versus dark when executing forte – here’s an example excerpted from Chapter 2 of The Musician’s Way:

 4. Attune Your Listening

 Bring fresh attention to the density, color and shape of your sound in each phrase you play or sing.
 Also listen to recordings of master artists and scrutinize how they use tone color.

 5. Perform for Colleagues